 Some of the weirdness in the first game: Rotate-the-control-stick minigames (which were entirely eliminated after due to complaints that people hurt themselves, plus all the broken analog sticks).
 The first game was also the only one where you could lose coins in the end-of-turn minigames.
 Your coin total never went below 0, however.

 The first two games didn't have dedicated story modes; instead, each board had its own story, with an ending cutscene showing the winner of the board saving the day in some way.
-Their single-player focused modes, Mini-Game Island and Mini-Game Coaster, instead consisted of mini-game gauntlets that you had to clear.
+Their single-player focused modes instead consisted of mini-game gauntlets that you had to clear.
 In the first game, you had to collect 100 stars just to get near the end of its "story".
 Whereas in the second game, each board only had to be played once to unlock the final board, which also only had to be played once, so each star the human players had got converted to 50 more coins.

 Egopolis: In 2, the Mario characters create a new world that is initially named Mario Land, but each one wants to name the world after themselves, so they have a contest to determine who gets to name it.

 End Game Results Screen: Some games give a line graph at the end detailing everyone's progress over the course of the game.

 Enemy Mine: The 1v3 and 2v2 games (and 4 player cooperative games in the first installment), in which you team up with other players and everyone on the winning team gets coins.
 There are rare situations late in the game where throwing such a minigame is the best option.

 In Bowser's Tower in Island Tour (3DS), Bowser will occasionally give out random "punishments" through a roulette wheel once you reach certain floors.
 One of these punishments states to send you back down to the first floor which, if chosen, Bowser will outright say "That's just cruel, even by my standards!" and won't follow through with it.
 He also won't take any of your Mario Party Points if "Lose all your Mario Party Points" is chosen.